amitguptagwl/Java-Rule-Book/README.md

 <br/>**Callable**: Similar to Runnable but returns some value.
 <br/>**Future**: Run by some ExecutorService.
 Let you poll/block/cancel running task.
 <br/>**ThreadPoolExecutor**: perform group operation like set pool size, shutdown pool to stop all running threads etc. `ScheduledThreadPoolExecutor` is extention of this.
+<br/>**Fork/Join**: It is an implementation of the ExecutorService.
+It is designed for work that can be broken into smaller pieces recursively.
+(CompletableFuture is also worth to check)

 <br/>[Read](https://articlestack.wordpress.com/category/tutorial/java/multithreading/): [Important Terms](https://articlestack.wordpress.com/2016/01/19/java-multithreading/), [Synchronization & Deadlock](https://articlestack.wordpress.com/2016/01/20/synchronization/), [wait & notify](https://articlestack.wordpress.com/2016/01/20/java-multithreading-notify-wait/), [join](https://articlestack.wordpress.com/2016/01/23/java-multithreading-join/), [Test your threading code](Thread Tracer)